 Is the Nursing Program offered evenings and/or weekends?

 No. Onondaga’s Nursing Program is primarily a daytime program.
 Occasionally, you will be able to do a clinical rotation on a Saturday or evening, but you cannot complete the program during evenings or weekends.
-The skills evaluation lab and computer testing lab are open Monday- Friday from 8:30 to 4:30.
+The skills evaluation lab is open Monday- Friday from 8:30 to 4:00.

 What is the time commitment while in the program?

 Students must be available one eight-hour day per week for clinical.
-Another one-half day to full-day of time will be required, depending on the student, to take exams, practice nursing skills, and for evaluation of nursing skills.
+Another two days per week will be required, to take exams, practice nursing skills, evaluation of nursing skills, and to attend course overviews.
 Additional hours of reading/study time will be required.

 Can the program be completed in less than two years if all arts and science courses are finished?